vovshvl/Chess_bot_v2/README.md

 10) ALPHA-BETA pruning ⚠️
     - works, but need move sorting(check, captures, development)
 12) Evaluate Board ✅(Further optimization is possible but not needed)
+13) reverse move fix(in cases of castling, promotion etc.)